Canop/miaou.localbot/README.md

 # miaou.localbot

-The `!!localbot` command lets miaou users manages kind of userscripts inside miaou without having to lower securiy (miaou has CSP preventing unsafe-eval and inline scripts).
+The `!!localbot` command lets miaou users manage kind of userscripts inside miaou without having to lower securiy (miaou has CSP preventing unsafe-eval and inline scripts).

 This is **not ready**.
 The API *will* change.